 This is where you get to splurge a little bit.
 Shirts take up less space than pants, and are a tad more difficult to repeat (aka repetition is way more noticeable by the general public).
 We suggest choosing neutral colors that you can mix-and-match, and then bring along fun accessories such as scarves, hats, belts, and jewelry to add more flare and variety.
-For those smaller items, use a circlet so that items roll-up nicely and don’t get tangled.

 You’ve never really traveled until you’ve washed your underwear in the sink.
 Seriously, it’s a thing.
 Handwashing is best with delicates, anyway, so no need to go crazy with underwear.
 If worse comes to worst, washing them during the trip is totally doable.
 Also, the same rule applies with bras—keep to a minimum.
 Wear one on the plane, and possibly a sports bra if you’re going on more adventurous activities.
 If your bra has removable straps and can become a strapless when necessary, even better.
 Lastly, the socks.
 Once you know what shoes you’re bringing, your sock options will become clear—think through your outfits and make sure you have enough socks, but not too many.

 They may not be your number one choice, but most hotels do offer shampoo, conditioners, lotions, and soaps—take full advantage!
 Then, be picky with the rest of your toiletry selections.
 Ask questions like:Do I really need that fancy face lotion?
 Can I live without those items for just ten days?’.
-Not only do liquids need to fit in 3-oz bottles but try and condense all liquid containers into a 3-1-1 pouch.
+Not only do liquids need to fit in 3-oz bottles but try and condense all liquid containers into a high visibility pouch.